Photo credit: Hernán Piñera; https://www.flickr.com/photos/hernanpc/

 Moral values have great survival potential due to its ability to bring about human cooperation.
 Cooperativity is seen in many other life forms.
 It is not only the fittest that survives, it is also the most adaptable and the most cooperative ones.
 Bacteria form colonies to enhance their survival.
 The rise of multicellular organisms from single cellular species is due to the property of cooperation.
 Cooperation is a trait in which the individual cells invest in behaviors that are costly to themselves but benefit the organization.
 The cells have the higher knowledge to understand that fitness of an individual depends on the survival of the organism.

 It is very much possible that these behaviors and it’s associated neural structures have been selected and preserved by the forces of evolution.
 Trustworthy humans could have formed tribes containing larger groups and might have eliminated robust but egocentric apes and humans who lacked the capacity to form a stable group.
-Clever and privileged humans have the ability to invest in morally superior acts and in turn derive greater power due to their ability to integrate with more humans.
+In modern societies, Clever and privileged humans have the ability to invest in morally superior acts and in turn derive greater power due to their ability to integrate with more humans.
 People who lack socioeconomic privileges have a greater tendency to manifest their competitive nature and hence are more vulnerable to further fail in a society.
 Morality is as important as corruption to survive and evolve in a callous world.
 As our society evolve, we collectively dial the moral compass according to the needs and conveniences of ourselves and our society.
 What was right yesterday will become wrong today, and the idea of rightness and wrongness keeps evolving depending on its survival potential similar to how claws and teeth evolved.

 Ultimately, we are at the mercy of our emotions.
 An emotion is a state of the brain that produces a characteristic mental experience and physical changes in the body, that can be felt and as well seen by an observer.
 This can be easily explained by an example.
 Euphoria is an emotional state that we all must have experienced at some point in our life.
 Mentally it is felt as a state of intense pleasure and well being.
 It is associated with involuntary physical changes in the experiencer that can be observed – facial expressions, rise in heart rate, slurring of speech, increased breathing and shakiness in hands and legs.
 I was euphoric when I first heard the sound of Aadhav’s heart beat.
 One can never forget those moments, as if that state had left an ever repeating echo inside the brain.